PowerShift Publications 2018-2011

 In Roşia Montană, a mining company could earn a golden nose thanks to an investor-state lawsuit (Dt.)

 This German summary deals with the controversial gold mining project in Roşia Montană, Romania.
 It describes the history of resistance to the project, as well as the environmental and health risks associated with the use of cyanide in mining.
-Particular attention is paid to the legal disputes and the role of investor-state lawsuits, through which Gabriel Resources seeks to enforce the project against the will of the local population and bypassing Romanian court decisions.
+Particular attention is paid to the legal disputes and the role of investor-state lawsuits, through which the company Gabriel Resources tries to enforce the project against the will of the local population and bypassing Romanian court decisions.

 Treaty-Alliance position paper: For human rights regulation of the global economy

-Trade at any cost?
+Trading at any cost?
 EU free trade and investment policy

 2016